madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 				</code>
 			</pre>

 			<p>What I'd like to do is work out whether there are any consecutive values in this array (there are - 15 and 16), but without enumerating it.
-This is a pretty arbitray, simple example - but what I'm trying to do is not to get too bogged down in the specifics of what I'm trying to achieve - just the technique.
+This is a pretty arbitrary, simple example - but what I'm trying to do is not to get too bogged down in the specifics of what I'm trying to achieve - just the technique.
 Imagine instead that this integer array was an Enumerable pointing at a series of expensive DB operations that produce complex objects that you want to compare.
 Maybe they're audit entries, or sales transactions from a particular customer - whatever you'd like.
 I'm keeping it simple for now, though.</p>

 			<p>What I'd like is something like this:</p>